Mahasvan/MunHelper/README.md

 ## Other Install Methods

 > [!NOTE]
-> Since this method may leave residue if you decide to stop using the application.
+> These methods may leave residue if you decide to uninstall.
 > I recommend using the Docker method for a cleaner installation.

 <details>